 Document production can be requested under CPLR § 408.
 See Smilow, 806 N.Y.S.2d at 394.
 Since Defendants-Respondents did not address the economic nature of Bitcoin during their hearings on the Regulation held on January 28 and January 29, 2014, they must have obtained additional information internally or must have discussed the economic nature of Bitcoin to conclude Bitcoin would fit in the statutory definition of a "financial product or service."
-At the end of the public hearings, Lawsky even indicated that he would be in contact with the speakers during the drafting of the Regulation.
-Ciric Aff. ¶ 13.
-Under the Regulatory Impact Statement published in the NYS Register dated July 23, 2014, Defendants-Respondents assert that they conducted extensive research and analysis to support their decision to regulate Bitcoin.
+At the end of the public hearings, Lawsky even indicated that he would be in contact with everyone during the drafting of the Regulation.
+Ciric Aff. ¶ 14.
+Under the Regulatory Impact Statement published in the NYS Register dated July 23, 2014, Defendants-Respondents say they conducted extensive research and analysis to support their decision to regulate Bitcoin.
 See Harper Aff. ¶ 8.
 However, Defendants-Respondents never produced this information in response to Harper's request.
 Harper Aff. ¶ 12.
 Therefore, the economic nature of Bitcoin must have been discussed either before or after the hearings through email correspondence internally or between the Defendants-Respondents and/or with outside parties.
-Therefore, internal emails, emails with third-parties, and other written documentation in possession of Defendants-Respondents will show how Defendants-Respondents reached their regulatory conclusion as to the economic nature of Bitcoin and it falling under the definition of a "financial product or service," even though the only testimony introduced in the written record during the hearings support the notion that Defendants-Respondents did not have the statutory authority to regulate Bitcoin.
+Therefore, internal emails, emails with third-parties, and other written documentation in possession of Defendants-Respondents will show how Defendants-Respondents reached their regulatory conclusion as to the economic nature of Bitcoin and how it falls under the definition of a "financial product or service," even though the only testimony introduced in the written record during the hearings support the notion that Defendants-Respondents did not have the statutory authority to regulate Bitcoin.

-Therefore, Plaintiff-Petitioner is requesting all internal emails, emails with third-parties, and other written documentation in possession of Defendants-Respondents between January 01, 2013 to September 30, 2015, where their personnel discussed the economic nature of Bitcoin and whether it qualifies as a "financial product or service" either internally or with outside parties, including anything relevant to the "extensive research and analysis" asserted by Defendants-Respondents.
+Therefore, Plaintiffs-Petitioners are requesting all internal emails, emails with thirdparties, and other written documentation in possession of Defendants-Respondents between outside parties.
 There is no chance that prejudice will result from granting the document request since emails extraction by IT Departments is routine and is not a demanding process, and because this request has been carefully tailored to focus in on the economic nature of Bitcoin.
-This information will be critical in clarifying the disputed factual issues of whether Bitcoin is a "financial product or service" and whether the Regulation was promulgated in an arbitrary and capricious fashion.